Sports: Football & Baseball

 Charles Francis Berry Jr. was born in Phillipsburg on October 18, 1902.
 Charlie came from a sports family.
 His father, Charlie Sr., was a professional baseball player from Elizabeth.
 When Charlie was a boy, his father worked for Ingersoll Rand, a rock- drilling company.
 Charlie was a good baseball player, but his best sport was football.
 He was a legendary star in the rivalry between Phillipsburg High and Easton, across the river in Pennsylvania.

-After two years in the minors, Charlie found his way back to the big leagues in 1928 with the Boston Red Sox.
+After two years toiling in baseball's minor leagues, Charlie found his way back to the majors in 1928 with the Boston Red Sox.
 Over the next four years he served as Boston’s primary catcher.
 Charlie was a decent hitter, but his best asset was his ability to throw out would-be base stealers.
 Charlie was traded to the White Sox early in the 1932 and batted a career-high .305.
 He returned to the A’s and retired to coach under Connie Mack.
 During the off-season, Charlie coached football at Grove City College.

 In the summer of 1972, Charlie suffered a stroke, and died of a heart attack later that year at the age of 69.
 He was inducted into the College Football Hall of Fame in 1980.